A marriage relationship is important and tough (probably tougher than any other relationship ever in the whole world, in my opinion.)

 I remember a sweet friend, years after we’d met, describing to me the way she used to see my life back then.
 She exhaled, “It was like watching a train wreck.”

 She just lived life with me and she didn’t hate me.
 She loved me and was my friend when I needed her most.

 I had no idea she saw my life and the things I was doing as a train wreck.
 I just knew she called me her friend.

 People are hurting.
 Everywhere.
 Every day.
 People are hurting at work, school, maybe in your own home, in your neighborhood, church, and think about all the people we sometimes overlook like when you’re just out running errands; at the bank, checking out at the grocery store, getting coffee or lunch, or maybe in the car beside you at the stop sign.

 What if you prayed over each person connected to your life every day?

 What if you did?

-They just need you to be kind and pray for them and ask God to lead them out of the dark tunnel (and everyone has dark tunnel times.)
+People just need you to be kind and pray and ask God to lead the way out of the dark tunnel (and everyone has dark tunnel times.)
 They don’t need you to hit them over the head with a Bible.
-They need to know what love looks like in every day life.
+People need to know what love looks like in every day life.

 Just call or text.
-Send an email when they come to your mind.
-Just tell them you were thinking of them.
-Take them coffee or chocolate.
+Send an email when someone comes to your mind.
+Just say you were thinking of them.
+Take coffee or chocolate.
 Just say, “I love you; but not in a creepy way.
 I love you with a Jesus kind of love.”
 Or you could say, “I love you more than cheese.”
 (Because that’s A LOT!)